 From Your Food

-Foods that provide vitamin D include salmon, orange juice, egg yolk, cod-liver oil, goat’s milk and shiitake mushrooms.
+Keep in mind that these foods have only small amounts of vitamin D. Foods that provide vitamin D include salmon, orange juice, egg yolk, cod-liver oil, goat’s milk and shiitake mushrooms.
 Healthy fat should also be incorporated in the diet to improve vitamin D absorption.
 Being a fat-soluble vitamin, healthy fat such as that available in nuts, seeds (such as sunflower, flaxseed) and seed oils, pure ghee, milk and olives, enhances the absorption of vitamin D.